gen-git/prysbi2/README.md

 # PRYSBI2 : crop development simulation

-"PRYSBI2" enables us to simulate a crop development model (PRYSBI2).
-This program include not only the simulation module but also the module by which users can estimate the probability distribution of parameters of the crop model.
+"PRYSBI2" enables us to simulate a crop development model (PRYSBI2) in global scale.
+This program include not only the simulation module but also the module by which users can estimate the probability distribution of parameters of the crop model using MCMC.

 ## Description